 If you fail to plan, you plan to fail.

-The outpouring of free food and beverages from restaurant chains around the United States has only swelled over time to include gas stations, fast food and even grocery stores.
-Even if a veteran spent all day on Veterans Day trying to take advantage of every Tactical Thanksgiving deal, it would be nearly impossible.
+The outpouring of free food and beverages from restaurant chains around the United States has swelled over time to include gas stations, fast-food franchises and even grocery stores.
+Even if a vet spent the entirety of Veterans Day trying to take advantage of every Tactical Thanksgiving deal, it would be nearly impossible.

 That doesn't mean we shouldn't attempt the feat or at least take advantage of as much as we can.
 (Corporate) America is calling us.
 Will we let her down?

 Admittedly, this year is different.
 In years past, veterans who wanted to maximize their free food potential had to eat in the restaurant, even if they were around for only a few minutes.

 This new, COVID-ridden world means we can (in some cases) pre-order, carry out or pull up to the curb and let the deliciousness come to us in a few minutes.
 You should call ahead and make sure the giveaways are still being given away; if so, place your order.